-- A provocative discography involves the injection of fluid into the intervertebral disc.
-These discs act as “shock absorbers” and are found between each vertebral bone.
+- The discs act as “shock absorbers” and are found between each vertebral bone.
 Normally these discs do not convey pain information when you move.

 - When a disc is damaged, there is ingrowth of nerves and blood vessels into the centre of the disc, resulting in pain on movement.

 - This procedure is always performed under X-ray guidance in the day surgery setting.

 - All blood thinning products (except aspirin) must be stopped prior to your procedure.
 You will be advised by letter when to stop taking these medications at the time that your admission date is arranged.

 - You are able to take your other regular medications with a sip of water on the morning of your procedure.

 - If you are an insulin dependent diabetic you will always be at the beginning of the list.
 Please bring your insulin with you and it will be given to you following your procedure.

 - Hamilton Day Surgery Centre staff will advise you of your fasting and admission times.

 - You must not have anything to eat, drink, smoke or chew prior to your procedure.

 - You will need to organise someone to drive you home after the procedure as you will not be able to drive for 24 hours after your procedure.